RishWijewardhena/temperature_monitoring_device/README.md

 #  ESP32 High-Temperature MQTT Monitoring Device (Up to 300 °C)

 This project is an ESP32-based temperature monitoring device capable of reading temperatures **up to 300 °C** and publishing them to an **MQTT server**.
-It supports Wi-Fi configuration through **Access Point (AP) mode**, uses a **NeoPixel LED** for status indication, and includes a **backup battery** to ensure continuous operation during power loss.
+It supports Wi-Fi configuration through **Access Point (AP) mode**, uses a **NeoPixel LED** for system status indication, includes a **backup battery** for uninterrupted operation, and features a **custom-designed enclosure and PCB** developed specifically for this device.

 ---

 ## Features

 - **High-temperature sensing (0–300 °C)**
-- **MQTT publishing** of real-time temperature readings
+- **MQTT publishing** of real-time temperature data
-- **Access Point mode** for Wi-Fi setup through a built-in configuration page
+- **Access Point mode** for Wi-Fi setup via built-in configuration page
-- **Automatic reconnection** using stored Wi-Fi credentials
+- **Automatic reconnection** with stored Wi-Fi credentials
-- **NeoPixel LED indicators** for AP mode, MQTT status, and errors
+- **NeoPixel LED indicators** for AP mode, Wi-Fi/MQTT connection, and errors
 - **Backup battery support**
-  Ensures the ESP32 continues running and sending data even if the main power source is disconnected.
+  Ensures the device continues running during power failures
+- **Custom enclosure design**
+  I designed and manufactured the physical enclosure for durability using solidworks
+- **Custom PCB design**
+  The circuit is fully integrated into a professionally designed PCB for reliability and compactness

 ---

 ## 🛠️ Hardware Requirements

 - ESP32 Development Board
-- High-temperature thermistor / RTD sensor (0–300 °C)
+- High-temperature thermistor / RTD sensor (up to 300 °C)
 - Single NeoPixel (WS2812B) LED
-- 5 V main power supply
+- 5V main power supply
-- **Backup battery (Li-ion or LiPo) with charging module**
+- Backup battery (Li-ion/LiPo) + charging module
+- **Custom PCB (designed and made for this device)**
+- **3D-printed or fabricated enclosure**

 ---

 ##  Device Workflow

-1. Device powers on (main supply or backup battery)
+1. Power on the device (main power or backup battery)
-2. If Wi-Fi credentials are missing → ESP32 starts in **AP Mode**
+2. If no Wi-Fi credentials → ESP32 enters **AP Mode**
-3. User connects to AP and enters Wi-Fi credentials
+3. User connects to AP and enters Wi-Fi details
-4. ESP32 switches to **Station Mode**
+4. Device switches to **Station Mode**
-5. Temperature data is measured and published to MQTT
+5. Temperature is measured and published to MQTT
-6. NeoPixel LED indicates the current status
+6. NeoPixel LED displays live status

 ---